dividat/driver/Readme.md

 New Go dependencies can be added with `dep` (e.g. `dep ensure -add github.com/something/supercool`).
 The Nix specification of dependencies will recreated on subsequent builds (i.e. running `make`).
 Check in the updated `Gopkg.toml`, `Gopkg.lock` and `nix/deps.nix` files.

+### Node dependencies

+Node dependencies are fetched and made available by Nix (using [`node2nix`](https://github.com/svanderburg/node2nix)).

+You do not need to run `npm install`!

+To add new packages use the usual `npm` commands and run `make node-dependencies`.
+This will rebuild the Nix declarations for setting up node dependencies.

 ### Releasing

 #### Building